×

 Government

 On 1 July 1997, Hong Kong became a Special Administrative Region of the People's Republic of China and the Basic Law came into effect.
-The Basic Law is the constitutional document of the Hong Kong Special Administrative Region.
+The Basic Law is the constitutional document of the Hong Kong Special Administrative Region (HKSAR).
 It enshrines within a legal document the important concepts of "one country, two systems", "Hong Kong people administering Hong Kong" and a high degree of autonomy.
-According to the Basic Law, Hong Kong's political system and way of life remain unchanged for 50 years.
-The rights and freedoms of people in Hong Kong are based on the impartial rule of law and an independent judiciary.
+According to the Basic Law, the HKSAR enjoys executive, legislative and independent judicial power, including that of final adjudication, and its political system and way of life remains unchanged for 50 years.

 Legal System